+These are seasonal routes which will operate until late March 2018.
 Flights will operate from London Heathrow Terminal 5 and will be operated by Airbus aircraft in a two class, Club Europe and EuroTraveller configuration.

 BA also serves Turin from London Gatwick and it is possible to “mix and match” different London airports, if convenient.